ai4eu/Technical-Contributors-Board/Meeting-2022-03-04/README.md

 * Open Calls started for projects I-nergy and AI4Copernicus and the resulting assets (models, services, data....) will be also shared with the AI4EU Platform
 * Fraunhofer will oragnize a workshop in May with project STAR and other interested ICT-38 projects to discuss integration
-* The TGB will respond to the questions of DIH4AI listed in the presentation
+* The TGB will respond to the questions from DIH4AI and STAR listed in the presentations
+* Fraunhofer will initiate the process to find new voting members

-__Next TGB Meeting will on Friday, 29th April 2022 from 10-12 CET__
+__Next TGB Meeting will be on Friday, 29th April 2022 from 10-12 CET__